- Fee assured

 Hi, I’m Ilan!
-I’m a Chartered Clinical Psychologist and Director of The Oak Tree Practice.
+I’m a Clinical Psychologist and Director of The Oak Tree Practice and Little Bee Clinic.
 I wanted to tell you a bit more about myself, as I realise selecting a psychologist can be a tough task!

 Can you tell me a bit about your background?